jianhuizhai/LAMMPS/script/README.md

 python charge.py MgO.lmp 16 test.lmp

-MgO.lmp is the initial data file (old file); 16 (after which is the contents of atoms type, i.e. atom id, atom type and atom coordinates) is the number of skipped line ; test.lmp is new file.
+MgO.lmp is the initial data file (old file); 16 (after which is the contents of atoms type, i.e. atom-id, atom-type and atom coordinates) is the number of skipped line ; test.lmp is new file.

 2.